Game Theoretic Analysis of Production-Management Effort Distribution in Organizational Networks: A General Network Model of Influencer and Influencee

 \subsection{Results}

 The payoff function given by Equation (\ref{eq:general-payoff}) induces a game between the influencers and the influencees.
 In addition, as before, every agent faces a trade-off when deciding how much production and communication effort to exert.
-We will need the following facts.
+We will use the following facts which are well known from real analysis~\citep{rudin1964principles}.

 \begin{fact} If a function is continuously differentiable and strictly concave, its derivative is continuous and monotone decreasing. \end{fact}

 \begin{fact} A continuous and monotone decreasing function is invertible and the inverse is also continuous and monotone decreasing. \end{fact}